Old School (novel)

-Old School is a novel by Tobias Wolff, first published on November 4, 2003, after three portions of the novel had appeared in The New Yorker as short stories.
+Old School is an American semi-autobiographical coming-of-age novel by Tobias Wolff that was first partially published in The New Yorker as a short story ahead of novelization in 2003.
+It acts a memoir for a fictional unnamed writer, who recalls his senior year at a New England preparatory school in 1960–1961.
+The novel explores intertwining themes of identity, class, belonging and literature.
+It was a finalist for the 2004 PEN/Faulkner Award for Fiction.

 Plot

 The book is narrated by a school senior ("sixth former" in prep-school vernacular) at an unnamed elite boarding school in the northeastern United States in 1960–61.
 The unnamed protagonist is a scholarship student who comes from a middle-class family.

 He aspires to be a writer, and the school he attends is an embodiment of a certain kind of academic fantasy, where non-English masters (teachers are "masters" here) "floated at the fringe of [the English masters'] circle, as if warming themselves at a fire," and literature is still believed to hold the key to the soul.
 Robert Frost, Ayn Rand, and Ernest Hemingway, with each of whom the narrator crosses paths, appear in the story, dispensing wisdom, pseudo-wisdom, vitriol.
 These literary appearances amount to creative satires of these authors, especially Ayn Rand.
 The novel revolves around themes of adolescence, class, and the role of literature.

 The Penguin Random House publisher's blurb describes the book thus:

 In his review for the New York Times, critic A.O.
 Scott writes that Old School is "about nothing if not the making of a writer — though it is also, just as plainly, about a writer's failure."